Asaluyeh: PSEEZ

 A total of 27 phases are envisaged (12 gas, 15 petrochemical), plus a mix of light and heavy industry, and associated support facilities such as factories and warehouses.
 The scale of the project is huge.
 Some 28 refineries and 25 petrochemical complexes are scheduled to be established in Asalouyeh, in southern Bushehr province.
-Of these, 10 refineries and 7 petrochemical complexes were already operational in 2009.
+Of these, 10 refineries and 7 petrochemical complexes were operational in 2009.

 PSEEZ is a workers town – tourism is non-existent.
-Currently there are no hotels in Assalouyeh, although plans exist to construct a hotel between the airport and the Industrial area.
+Currently there are no hotels in Asaluyeh, although plans exist to construct a hotel between the airport and the Industrial area.
 Once completed, the Sadaf International Hotel will consist of 400 rooms in three buildings, on 1 square kilometre of land.
 A visa is required to enter Iran for most nationalities, and is therefore needed to visit the PSEEZ.
-The only exception to the visa requirement is if you visit Kish Island, which allows visitors to enter visa-free.

 As of August 2005, US$20 billion of foreign money had been invested in PSEEZ since 1997.
 According to Iran's oil ministry, sales of products from PSEEZ could be as much as $11 billion per year, over 30 years.

 Private companies are also constructing a business park and warehouses.

 Internet access and telephony facilities are also available via a Tehran based Internet Service Provider, Pars Online.
 No other ISP's are present at PSEEZ.

 In 2010, a large power plant with 1,000 megawatts output was inaugurated in Asalouyeh, aiming to supply electricity to the refineries of South Pars gas field phases 9, 10, 15, 16, 17, and 18.

 Special economic zone

 The Pars Special Economic Energy Zone (PSEEZ) is a special economic zone.
 PSEEZ was established in 1998 for the utilization of South Pars oil and gas resources.
 Goods can be brought in duty-free, but cannot leave the PSEEZ and enter the rest of Iran.
 This is to encourage construction within and development of the PSEEZ.
-The private sector has invested some $1.5 billion in the PSEEZ during the past 4 years (2009).
-Foreign entities have invested some $36 billion in the Pars Special Economic Energy Zone (PSEEZ) during the past 10 years (2009).
+The private sector invested some $1.5 billion in the PSEEZ during the 4 years from 2009.
+Foreign entities have invested some $36 billion in the Pars Special Economic Energy Zone (PSEEZ) during 10 years.

-Asalouyeh City
+Asaluyeh City

 Asalouyeh city is surrounded by PSEEZ, but is still geographically separate and a few minutes drive from the nearest PSEEZ facility.
 Before the arrival of PSEEZ, the primary industry was fishing, albeit a very small one.
 Asalouyeh was a sleepy coastal hamlet, on a narrow strip of land between the Persian Gulf and the Zagros Mountains.
 Poverty existed in the small town, and it remains.
-Today it is the most knows akak shops.
-In 2006 part of the town's seafront was given a promenade with some landscaping and decoration.